netsight/netsight.async/README.rst

 To be improved
 ==============

-Currently processes are stored in memory of a particular Python instance.
-This introduces the following issues:

  * If the user never retrieves the results from the ``__run__`` method, they are stored in the ZODB permanently.